Margaret Douglas, Countess of Lennox: Early life

 Margaret was born at Harbottle Castle in Northumberland on 8 October 1515.
 Her mother had crossed the border from Scotland when her father was facing difficulties in Scotland.
 In October 1528, Angus was threatened by James V of Scotland and sent Margaret back over the River Tweed into England at Norham Castle.
 After a brief stay at Berwick Castle accompanied by her nurse or 'gentlewoman' Isobel Hoppar, Margaret joined the household of her godfather, Cardinal Wolsey.
 When Wolsey died in 1530, Lady Margaret was invited to the royal Palace of Beaulieu, where she resided in the household of Princess Mary.
 Because of her nearness to the English crown, Lady Margaret Douglas was brought up chiefly at the English court in close association with Mary, her first cousin, the future Queen Mary I, who remained her lifelong friend; even when her father fled to England in May 1529 and remained there until 1542, Margaret never entered her father's custody, remaining in royal custody instead.
 Margaret gave Princess Mary gifts on New Year's Day, in 1543 her gift was a satin gown of carnation silk in Venice fashion.
 At Christmastime at Greenwich Palace in 1530, 1531, and 1532, Henry VIII gave Margaret the generous sum of 10 marks (£6-13s–4d).

-When Anne Boleyn's court was established, Margaret was appointed as a lady-in-waiting.
+When Anne Boleyn's court was established in October 1533, Margaret was brought to court from the Palace of Beaulieu and appointed as a lady-in-waiting.
 There she met Anne Boleyn's uncle, Lord Thomas Howard (not to be confused with his brother Thomas Howard, 3rd Duke of Norfolk), and they began their courtship.
 Thomas was a younger son of Thomas Howard, 2nd Duke of Norfolk, by his second marriage to Agnes Tilney.
 By the end of 1535 Thomas and Margaret had fallen in love and become secretly engaged.

 King Henry turned against Anne Boleyn in May 1536.
 When in early July 1536 he learned of Margaret's engagement to Thomas Howard (Anne's uncle), he was furious.
 Henry had declared his daughters Mary and Elizabeth bastards, leaving Margaret very high in the line of succession; for her to contract an unauthorised marriage was politically outrageous, especially with the son of a powerful nobleman and near kin of the disgraced queen.
-Both Lord Thomas and Lady Margaret were committed to the Tower.
+Both Lord Thomas and Lady Margaret were committed to the Tower of London.
 On 18 July 1536, Parliament, by an Act of Attainder, condemned Thomas to death for attempting to 'interrupt ympedyte and lett the seid Succession of the Crowne'.
-The Act also forbade the marriage of any member of the King's family without his permission.
-Thomas was spared execution, but remained in the Tower even after Margaret broke off their relationship.
-He died there on 31 October 1537.
+The Act also forbade the marriage of any member of the king's family without his permission.
+The death sentence was not carried out, and Lord Thomas languished in the Tower even though Lady Margaret was required to renounce their relationship by King Henry's Premier Thomas Cromwell.
+Howard remained in the Tower, where he caught an illness and died on 31 October 1537.